Kyra Condie: Competition climbing

+Climbing style

+Condie has attributed her climbing style, which relies more on muscles than technique, to training mostly at a small Minneapolis gym with only a 45-degree spray wall, and the difficulty she has twisting her body because of her fused spine.
+During the pandemic, Condie found creative ways to continue her training at home, creating "off-the-wall" workouts with limited equipment and hanging from door frames.

 Personal life and education

 Condie underwent vertebrate surgery at age 13 to correct spinal deformation.
-In 2018, she moved to train in Salt Lake City after graduating from the University of Minnesota.
+Having been bullied throughout most of her childhood, Condie trained alone through college.
 During the 2016 IFSC Climbing World Cup, Condie befriended Canadian climber and fellow Minnesota native Allison Vest.
-In spring 2020, with climbing competitions cancelled due to the COVID-19 pandemic, Vest moved in with Condie so they could train together at the USA Climbing Training Center in Salt Lake City, and the pair began documenting their training on their shared TikTok account.
+In 2018, Condie moved to train in Salt Lake City after graduating from the University of Minnesota.
+In spring 2020, with climbing competitions cancelled due to the COVID-19 pandemic, Vest moved in with Condie so they could train together at the USA Climbing Training Center in Salt Lake City.
+The pair began documenting their training on their shared TikTok account, "Climbing Roommates".

+In 2021, Condie was named to Forbes' "30 Under 30" list in the Sports category and Sports Illustrated's "Fittest 50 Athletes in Sports" for that year.
+In 2022, Condie and Vest launched the podcast "Circle Up with Allison and Kyra", creating 30 minute episodes on climbing, motivation, body image and mindset.